sroehling/FutureBudget/Retirement Simulator/variableValueStartDate.md

 ## Starting Value

-This value is used from the start of the simulation until either the end of your plan or the date which a value change occurs.
+This value is used from the [start date][resultsTimeFrame] of results generation until either the end date or a [value change][variableValueChange] occurs.